philthompson/polycubes-dodds/readme.md

 # Polycubes

-This program computes the values for https://oeis.org/A000162 (except for trivially small values of N):
+This program computes the values for https://oeis.org/A000162 (except for trivially small values of *n*):

 The number of unique 3D polycubes that can be constructed with *n* cubes.

 This is a rust port of Stanley Dodds's algorithm, whose original C# code is available at: https://oeis.org/A000162/a000162.cs.txt

 The "v1" code was used to compute the `n=21` count used to extend that OEIS sequence.

+The "v2" code was used to compute the `n=22` count used to extend that OEIS sequence.

+The second portion of this program, which requires the vast majority of its running time, computes the number of "fixed" polycubes of size *n*.
+The fixed counts for`n=21` and `n=22` were used to extend the OEIS sequence at https://oeis.org/draft/A001931.

 # Thread Tasks